Adi-19/Basics_C/Decision Making/README.md

 # Nested if statements
 You can use one if or else if statement inside another if or else if statement(s).

+# Switch statement
+A switch statement allows a variable to be tested for equality against a list of values.